 As a derivative security, the price of an option is linked to the price of an underlying asset.

-When an option is sold, the seller, or writer, is paid a premium by the buyer.
+When an option is sold, the seller, or writer, collects option premium from the buyer.

 The terms of the option contract differ based on the type of option.